Azure/Avere/src/terraform/README.md

 ## Rendering Best Practices for Azure Compute, Network, and Storage

-The highest priority for VFX and Animation Studios is the lowest possible total cost of ownership (TCO).
+The highest priority for VFX and Animation Studios is the lowest total cost of ownership (TCO).
 The following best practices supplement existing Azure documentation with guidance on how to achieve the lowest TCO.

 1. [Best Practices for using Azure Virtual Machine Scale Sets (VMSS) or Azure Cycle Cloud for Rendering](examples/vmss-rendering)
 1. [Networking Best Practices for Rendering](examples/network-rendering)